UnitedCTF/UnitedCTF-2021/challenges/programming/battleship/README.md

 ## Challenge

 Can you beat this game within the timeframe?
-I managed to get a part of the source code, maybe it can help you?
+I managed to get the source code, maybe it can help you?
- - the file src/random.ts is given
+ - the whole source code is given

 ## Resources